 #1 A story about nothing

 The story is about this family of three, not counting a hospitalized mother, that move into an old house out in the country, only to find that it’s kind of a shithole.
 Nevertheless, they settle in and the youngest daughter soon discovers these magical creatures and eventually meets the title character Totoro: a magical bunny thing.
 It’s interesting enough for a whimsical, animated movie, but it doesn’t actually do anything of consequence with Totoro or the kids.
-The entire first hour of the movie is just the introduction, followed by a few magical encounters that look good on posters, but which don’t leave any kind of impact besides reminding us that Totoro exists.
+The entire first hour of My Neighbor Totoro is just the introduction, followed by a few magical encounters that look good on posters, but which don’t leave any kind of impact besides reminding us that Totoro exists.

 The final act feels like it should be the turning point of the entire movie, hence why I felt like it was hardly even halfway done at that point.
 I felt that this was going to be the dilemma the movie revolved around, a reason for these kids to go on a journey with Totoro and actually do something.
 Except the movie is utterly afraid of raising any stakes at all, immediately deflates all of the tension, and then resolves the big problem within minutes.